Inclusion of the Longitudinal Momentum-Transfer Component and Kinematic Factors in a diffraction approach for H(d,p)X Reactions: Comparison with Experiment

 Following the works~\cite{DeForest1966, Donnelly1975}, the wave function can be expressed in terms of conventional two-nucleon deuteron wave functions, renormalized according to the condition formulated in~\cite{Kobushkin1978}, \cite{Kobushkin2008}.

 The differential invariant cross section is defined by the formula

-where $\mathbf{p}$ and $\mathbf{n}$ are the proton and neutron momenta respectively, $\mathbf{p}_\perp$ and $p_3$ are the transverse and longitudinal momentum components respectively, and $\mathbf{Q}_\perp$ is the transferred transverse momentum, with $E_p^*$ being the proton energy expressed through their momenta in the deuteron rest frame.
+where $\mathbf{p}_\perp$ and $p_3$ are the transverse and longitudinal momentum components respectively, and $\mathbf{Q}_\perp$ is the transferred transverse momentum, with $E_p^*$ being the proton energy expressed through their momenta in the deuteron rest frame.

 Unlike in~\cite{Kobushkin2008}, we do not set to zero the transverse components of the proton-neutron pair $\mathbf{p}_\perp$ nor the longitudinal component of the momentum transfer $Q_z$, which enables investigation of the contribution from these kinematic factors.